+5.12.
 A Party shall, subject to the instructions of the Data Subject, ensure that Shared Personal Data is accurate.
 Where any Party becomes aware of inaccuracies in Shared Personal Data, they will, where necessary, notify the other Parties, to enable the timely rectification of such data.

-SECURITY
+6. SECURITY.

+6.1.
 The Disclosing Party shall be responsible for the security of transmission of any Shared Personal Data in transmission to the Receiving Party by employing appropriate safeguards and technical information security controls.